susanyang17/doc/dev-ref/faq.md

 You can see an example at
 <http://books.zkoss.org/wiki/ZK_Spreadsheet_Essentials/Working_with_Spreadsheet/Use_Case/User_Permission>.

-# How do I save the content of ZSS or even save it to a database?
+# How do I save the content of Keikai or even save it to a database?

-To save the content of ZSS, we recommend to export it as an Excel file instead of saving it rows by rows.
+To save the content of Keikai, we recommend to export it as an Excel file instead of saving it rows by rows.
 It is also the way we implement the "Save" function in zssapp.
 After exporting, you can save the file into a BLOB type column of a database.